MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/contact-technical-support.md

 ## Preview feature: new Dynamics 365 support center

-On February x, 2018, we introduced a new Help + support experience for admins to contact a Microsoft support representative for Dynamics 365 (online).
+On February 14, 2018, we introduced a new Help + support experience for admins to contact a Microsoft support representative for Dynamics 365 (online).
 The new process will help us improve your overall support experience and drive faster issue resolution.

 ### Prerequisites